Social Security

 Pension Rights

-National Social Security Fund Act, 1985 provides for old age benefit to a worker who has attained the age of 55 years.
+The constitution of Uganda states that all citizens have the right to a pension and retirement benefits.
+National Social Security Fund Act, 1985 provides old age benefits to a worker (male and female) who has attained the age of 55 years.
 An early retirement benefit can also be claimed at the age of 50 years.
-For different benefits under the Social Security Act, a worker contributes 5% of his gross monthly earnings while an employer contributes 10% of a worker's gross monthly earnings.
-A lump sum of total employer & employee contributions plus interest is paid.
+For different benefits under the Social Security Act, a worker contributes 5% of his gross monthly earnings, while an employer contributes 10% of a worker's gross monthly earnings to the National Social Security Fund (NSSF).
+A lump sum of total employer & employee contributions plus interest is paid as a pension.

 Dependents' / Survivors' Benefit

-National Social Security Fund Act provides survivor benefit to dependents including surviving spouse, dependent children, parents and brothers, grandparents or next-of-kin and the person who had paid for the funeral.
-A lump sum of total employee and employer contributions plus interest is paid to the dependents as survivors' benefit if an insured worker dies before retirement.
+The National Social Security Fund Act provides survivor benefits to dependents, including the surviving spouse, dependent children (under the age of 18), parents and brothers, grandparents or next-of-kin, and the person who had paid for the funeral.
+A lump sum of total employee and employer contributions plus interest is paid to the dependents as survivors' benefits if an insured worker dies before retirement.
+In case of death after retirement, A lump sum of total employee and employer contributions plus accrued interest minus previous withdrawals will be paid.

 Invalidity Benefit

-National Social Security Fund Act provides for invalidity benefit in the case of occupational accident resulting into permanent total invalidity for any work that he or she was able to perform before the disability began or permanent partial invalidity that prevents the worker from earning a reasonable living.
-A lump sum of total employee and employer contributions plus interest is paid in the case of permanent disability.
+The National Social Security Fund Act provides for invalidity benefits in the case of illness, an occupational accident resulting in permanent total invalidity for any work that he or she was able to perform before the disability began or permanent partial invalidity that prevents the worker from earning a reasonable living.
+A lump sum of total employee and employer contributions plus interest is paid in the case of permanent disability to the employee.

 Regulations on Social Security